Why I Prefer to Connect via Email

 I prefer email over texting for a few reasons; here are two:

-I get email on my phone and laptop, but I only get Android texts on my phone (including group texts involving Android phones), since my phone is often in airplane mode.
+I get email on my phone and laptop, but I only get Android texts on my phone (including group texts involving Android phones), since my phone is often in airplane mode to extend the life of the battery.
+I'm often on my laptop; if I'm not, my phone is more likely to be online.

 I'm pretty good about putting an out-of-office message on my email if I'm going to be offline for a while; there's no way to do that with texts.
-Using email, you'll know immediately if I'm going to be relative slow to respond.
+Using email, you'll know immediately if I'm going to be slower than usual to respond.

 Using email to reach me means I can respond to timely messages very quickly, often within minutes.
 So if you're in a hurry to reach me, please email.

-There are other reasons I prefer email: searching is better, no spam control for texting, better message organization, and more.
+There are other reasons I prefer email: searching is better, no spam control for texting, better message organization, can have different addresses for different functions, and more.

-However, many people prefer texting.
+However, I know I'm an oddball and many people prefer texting.
 If we're friends and you have an iPhone, texting is fine because I can get those on my laptop, even if my phone is off or in airplane mode.
 If it's a message with lasting value, I still prefer email since it'll be easier to search for later if need be.

 One criticism of email I've heard is that it's more work to send an email.
 I get it... there's the subject, the salutation, the message, and the signature.
 For short messages, consider sending a blank email with your message as the subject.
 That's no more work than sending a text.